Raymi306/python-tutorial-codeblocks/README.md

-# python-tutorial
+# python-tutorial-codeblocks

-## Brief summary

-A tutorial with eventual content for both absolute beginners and experienced programmers.
-Codeblocks that are automatically tested before being exported for use on my personal page's Python tutorial.
+Codeblocks that are automatically tested before being exported for use with https://github.com/Raymi306/personal-site

-Once, this repository held both a site generator and the markdown content of my Python tutorial.
+Long ago this repository also contained a handwritten site generator and the markdown content of my Python tutorial
-It is due for a name change...